APogue/APogue.github.io/_posts/posts/2024-08-30-Title-VI-Model.md

 	- Given these acts were created to broaden access to education, there needs to be progress here as well

-	- The remaining portions of Title IX and the all of Title VI differ with respect to the "protection mechanism"
+	- The "protection mechanism"

+		- Discrepancies in notification

+			- Title IX rights are made available to every student, by law

+			- Title VI is there a legal obligation to make rights available to every student?

-		- If rights are made available but are not necessarily known, students cannot be part of the "protection feedback cycle"
+		- If students are notified but not educated, they can't be part of the "protection feedback cycle"

+			- Is the law vague with respect to what constitutes "protection of rights?"

-			- Is there a legal obligation to inform students of their rights?
-Or is there only a legal obligation to "protect" students' rights?
-If part of that protection mechanism relies on the student then, like Title IX, they should be made literate and informed of their rights.
+				- If part of that protection mechanism relies on the student then they should be made literate with respect to their rights

-	- Title IX training is misleading because it implies comprehensive coverage of Title IX issues
+					- Relevant areas of Title IX beyond SVSH should be covered

-		- This is confusing because Title IX is about much more than social/sexual relationships and SVSH but that is the impression given
+					- All or relevant areas of Title VI should be covered

 ### Given these shortcomings, can we say civil rights protections are working?
 Can we say with confidence they are doing what was intended?